AsyDynamics/Raw_LoRa_Network/README.md

 - [x] Implement sendDownlink() on Gateway
 - [x] Implement readDownlink() on Node, and reserve callAcutator() function
 - [x] Implement data encryption || Implemented a simple XOR encryption, the key could be updated periodically by lora message if needed
-- [ ] Node as forwarder or mesh network
+- [ ] Node as forwarder or mesh network || With radiohead this feature comes out of box
 - [x] Create Timeseries database using influxDB and sqlite; display historical chart on Grafana with influxDB and on Node-RED dashboard with sqlite; implement time range selection
+- [ ] Play with Radiohead library
+- [ ] Figure out CAD mode and interrupt to save energy, either using radiohead or arduino-lora-forked
+- [ ] Test RFO and PA_BOOST setup's range and signal strength, assuming both set +14
+- [ ] Press test/ packet loss test
+- [ ] Add watchdog for nodemcu as it easily gets frozen
+- [ ] Add led or oled screen on gateway/nodemcu to indicate current and historical status